 4. Jason taking Manhattan came about almost accidentally

-5. Jason was supposed to box in Madison Square Garden, climb the Statue of Liberty, and do other way-too-expensive to film New York stuff
+5. Jason was supposed to box in Madison Square Garden, climb the Statue of Liberty and engage in other grandiose New York activities, but ultimately didn’t because that shit’s expensive to film

 “The way I envisioned it for the first third of the movie we’d be on the boat, then we’d get to New York at the end of Act I. Everything about New York was going to be completely exploited and milked.
 There was going to be a tremendous scene on the Brooklyn Bridge, a boxing match in Madison Square Garden, Jason would go through department stores, Broadway plays.
 He’d even crawl onto the top of the Statue of Liberty and dive off.”

 Um, yeah, they only had a budget of $4 million.
 With that, you can only afford to film in New York for one week.
-So they filmed everything else in Vancouver, i.e., the cheapest place they could find to film, and kept the characters on that boat far longer than they originally meant to.
+So they filmed everything else in Vancouver, which was simply the cheapest place they could find to film, and kept the characters on that boat far longer than they originally intended.

 6. Elizabeth Berkley auditioned for the female lead & the original male lead was fired for being too gay